gdsbook/book/notebooks/08_point_pattern_analysis.md

 plt.show()
 ```

 Although informative, the result of this run is not particularly satisfactory.
-XXX.
+There are *way* too many points that are classified as "noise".

 This is because we have run `DBSCAN` with the default parameters.
 If you type `dbscan?`, you will get the help of the function and will be able to see what those are: a radious of 0.5 and a minimum of five points per cluster.
 Since our data is expressed in metres, a radius of half a metre will only pick up hyper local clusters.
 This might be of interest in some cases but, in others, it can result in odd outputs.

 Let us change those parameters to see if we can pick up more general patterns.
 For example, let us say a cluster needs to, at least, have roughly 1% of all the points in the dataset: